sgoedecke/active-record-scanner/README.md

 Unlike the static analysis tools described in the paper, this is (a) written in Ruby and (b) not reliant on a series of regexes.

+## Todo

+* Improve sexp tree traversal (e.g. avoid mutating the tree in `normalize!`)
+* Improve nested array compacting.
+Remove that awful loop
+* Add checks for inefficiences other than queries inside loops